Baitadi District: History

 In 1962, Darchula (Chamba) separated from Baitadi District.

 Demographics

-According to the 2011 census, Baitadi District has a population of 250,898, with an absentee population of 21,038, roughly equal to that of the nation of Vanuatu.
-Baitadi District has a sex ratio of 87:95 of which 133,491 are female., The largest ethnic group is Khas/Chhetri make 76% of total population.
-Bahun, Thakuri and sanyasi/giri makes 21% khas dalit make 3%. of total population.
+At the time of the 2021 Nepal census, Baitadi District had a population of 242,157.
+9.56% of the population is under 5 years of age.
+It has a literacy rate of 76.79% and a sex ratio of 1127 females per 1000 males.
+119,736 (49.45%) lived in municipalities.

+Khas people make up nearly the entire population.
+Chhetris make up 53% of the population, while Khas Dalits make up 22% of the population.

-At the time of the 2011 Nepal census, 97.7% of the population in the district spoke Baitadeli, 1.0% Nepali and 0.8% Doteli as their first language.
+At the time of the 2021 census, 59.50% of the population spoke Nepali and 39.35% Baitadeli as their first language.
+In 2011, 0.9% of the population spoke Nepali as their first language.

+Hinduism is the predominant religion, practiced by 99.95% of the population.

 Geography and climate

 Administration

 The district is administered by District Coordination Committee (Legislative), District Administration Office (Executive) and District Court (Judicial) as follows:

 Administrative divisions

 The district consists of ten municipalities, out of which four are urban municipalities and three are rural municipalities.
 These are as follows: